stelzinga/MF/Management_Framework.md

 For lower levels Management may not be a full time job, instead it is part of the job, and the Manager may be involved in Operations.
 This is referred to as a *hybrid Management/Operations* role or a *Hybrid Manager*.
 Last but not least, the concepts of Management can be used by Directors of the Board of Directors, see under [## Venture].

 ### Management as Academic Topic
-Management has, and still is, the topic of much study.
-The Management Framework does not intent to reflect all of the significant amount of work done over the last 100 years.
+Management has, and still is, the topic of much study and research.
+The Management Framework does not intent to reflect an exhaustive view of the significant amount of work done over the last 100 years.
 For example, Henry Fayol (Fayol, 1949) defined five instead of four Management Functions.
 The fifth one, Coordinating, does not appear as such in the Management Framework and has over time been morphed into the other Management Functions.
-More importantly, whereas early Management focused solely on the point of view of the Venture and Shareholders, modern Management theory has a strong focus on the interest of Stakeholders more broadly.
+More importantly, whereas early Management focused solely on the point of view of the Venture and Shareholders, modern Management theory has an increased focus on the interest of Stakeholders more broadly.

 ### Management Principles
 There are many books written on Management or Leadership principles e.g., "21 Irrefutable Laws of Leadership" (Maxwell, 2007) or Fayol's 14 Management Principles (Fayol, 1949).
 The Management Framework too defines a few principles deemed relevant for a Manager to achieve his full potential, and for the Venture to thrive.